Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 • For different pages, including pages visited, landing pages, and exit pages

-• Based on audience segments and user attributes like traffic source, geolocation, and new or returning visitors
+• Based on audience segments and user attributes like traffic source, geolocation, and new or returning users

 Look for a tool that allows you to get specific, so you can identify challenges and friction points that need to be removed to improve the user experience.